I thought it would be fun to share some pictures of orchids in honor of National Orchid Day, celebrated every year on April 16.

 One can easily see why orchids are so popular with gardeners.
 The blooms will last for months and months.
 Imagine having this display in your home?
 Growing orchids is something that any gardener should give a try.

 There are almost 2000 national days celebrated every year.
 Don’t miss a single one.
 Be sure to check back often to see which new national days we are featuring.
-And be sure to check out my printable calendar for 30 of the National Days in April.

 Have you grown orchids?
 What is your favorite type?
 Let us know in the comments below and share your photos.